Tag Archives: risk management

 The value of buildings is easily assessed.
 The current replacement cost of a particular building is ascertained and a level of depreciation applied if applicable after analysis of sales evidence.

 But how do we assess the value of the piece of land on which the building is constructed?
 It’s to be found either by looking at sales of comparable vacant land or by deducting the assessed (depreciated) value of the improvements from the value of the property following sales analysis.
-While economists still argue that the land component can’t be separated accurately, valuers in Australia, New Zealand and South Africa have been doing it expertly now for more than a century.
+While US economists still argue that the land component can’t be separated accurately, valuers in Australia, New Zealand and South Africa have done it expertly for more than a century.

-But what if the price of land were to become ridiculously high?
+But what if the price of land were to escalate ridiculously?
 Against what criterion are we to measure this?
-Isn’t land price also the capitalisation into perpetuity of the estimated net rent?
+Isn’t land price the capitalisation into perpetuity of the estimated net rent?
 Yes it is … into perpetuity.
 But can’t political or economic discontinuities intervene (between now and forever) that might throw the capitalised value of the land right out the window?
-Yes, and these events do occur regularly – every 18 years or so in fact, often accompanied by some mid-term (9 year) economic event, but our brothers and sisters in banking are prepared to lend against this very dynamic and volatile price of land, together of course with the more stable depreciating value added by the improvements, and are happy to nominate the combined value as ‘security’.
-That’s often OK – but at pretty regular intervals it’s not OK.
+Yes, and these events do occur regularly – every 18 years or so in fact, often accompanied by some mid-term (9 year) economic event, but our brothers and sisters in banking are prepared to lend against the dynamically volatile price of land, together of course with the more stable depreciating value added by the improvements, and are then happy to nominate the composite value as ‘security’.
+That’s usually OK – but at quite regular intervals it’s definitely not OK.

-I am not an economist, but I do know one BIG thing that economist don’t seem to – that when real estate yields get down to 3%, or below (as in recent years) it’s time to run for the hills!
+I’m not an economist, but I do know one BIG thing that economist don’t seem to – that when real estate yields get down to 3% or less, as in recent years, it’s time to start running for the hills!

-As a benign boom turned into a savagely inflating real estate bubble, although some economists had an uneasy feeling, none but a handful had any idea of the implications of excessive privatisation of the economic rent in this fashion.
-Risk management therefore went missing altogether.
+Although a few economists may have had an uneasy feeling as a benign boom turned into an incredibly inflated real estate bubble, none but a handful had any idea of the implications of excessive privatisation of the economic rent in such fashion, and proper risk management went out the window.

-The land price component of real estate usually does go up in real terms, but every now and then it doesn’t: it corrects with a thud.
-So, in granting loans against real estate asset prices without understanding the cycles of economic rent, banks take a gamble on what’s going to happen to the land component of the assets they’ve accepted as security.
-This time they lost – big time!
-That’s the current state of play of risk management, folks, and stricter monetary policy and re-regulating bank lending practises can’t remedy this!
+The land price component of real estate usually does go up in real terms, but every now and then it doesn’t, correcting with a massive thud.
+So, in granting loans against real estate asset prices without understanding the cycles of economic rent, banks take an enormous gamble on what’s going to happen to the land component of the assets that they’ve accepted as security for the loan.
+This time they lost: big time!
+That’s the current state of play of risk management, folks, and stricter monetary policy and re-regulating bank lending practices won’t remedy this!

 Apart from all the debt brought about by skyrocketing land prices, we tend to forget the extent to which the government is in our pockets.
-We’ve become inured to the perverse forms of taxation (legalised robbery, some say) that subtracts not only from our earned incomes and purchasing power, but which cascades through the economy to increase prices.
+We’ve become inured to the perverse forms of taxation (some say legalised robbery) that subtracts not only from our earned incomes and purchasing power, but which cascades throughout the economy to increase prices of our goods and services.

-Therefore can’t taxation itself be seen as a pathology, equally damaging as land price bubbles?
-Combine the two and we have the perfect storm for a recession or, in this instance, a depression: i.e. land prices escalate into a bubble because we’ve not captured enough publicly-generated land rent for revenue, and, all taxes not only add to prices but also reduce our purchasing power.
-We respond by taking on impossible levels of debt, simply to keep up with things.
+Therefore, taxation itself can be seen as a pathology, equally damaging as land price bubbles.
+Combine the two and we develop perfect storms for recession, or occasionally for a financial depression: i.e. land prices escalate into a bubble because we’ve not sufficiently taxed away publicly-generated land and natural resource rents.
+All other taxes not only add to prices but also reduce purchasing power.
+We respond to the worsening scenario by taking on impossible levels of debt, in an effort to simply to keep up with an impossible situation.

-Then, let’s use the principle of Occam’s Razor to summarise the USA’s debt, poverty, lack of housing affordability, taxation, excessive privatisation of land rent, and financial collapse in a few sentences, and in words of one syllable, so that even an economist will understand it:-
+Let’s use the principle of Occam’s Razor to summarise USA private debt, poverty, lack of housing affordability, taxation, the excessive privatisation of land rent, and financial collapse in a few sentences, in words of one syllable, so that even a neoclassical economist may understand it:-

-• If the new Pres. gets no land rent, he’ll still have both high tax and high land price.
-This is what brought on big debt and the crash in the first place.
+• If the new Pres gets no land rent, he will still have both high tax and high land price.
+That’s what brought the big debt and the crash in the first place.

-• If he gets land rent though, then he will have low tax and low land price.
-This will keep debt down and the Pres. will have no more crash.
-E-Z! 🙂
+• But if the Pres gets more land rent and less tax, with both low tax and low land price, he will keep debt down and not have a crash.
+Is this not E-Z!
+(Sorry!)